winemug/omnipy/README.md

 ![rileylink android raspberrypi](https://github.com/winemug/omnipy/raw/master/img/droidrlpi.jpg)

 # Important Background Information
 This used to be a pet project, where I investigated the radio communication between the OmniPod and the PDM.
 Whilst still studying the OmniPod, I have decided that there was enough information available to let it execute basic commands which would make it usable in an artifical pancreas system.
-I've put together a prototype and integrated it into AndroidAPS for my own use, which became what it is today.
+I've put together a prototype and integrated it into AndroidAPS for our own use, which became what it is today.

 As a father of a child with Type I diabetes, I desperately needed something until there was a "proper" solution, so this piece of software became indispensible, albeit its design issues and lack of user-friendliness.

-You are welcome to test it and report issues, but be aware you are doing this on your **own risk** ~~and so far it has been tested by **only two people**.~~
+You are welcome to test it and report issues, but be aware you are doing this on your **own risk** ~~and so far it has been tested by **only two people**.~~ Initially tested off-body and on non-t1d volunteers, my son has been using this as a closed loop since November 2018.
+Since then it has evolved from a raspberry pi with a usb stick (rfcat) to raspberry pi with the RileyLink and Android APS and made gradually available for testing to the general public earlier in March 2019.
+It's now being tested by more and more people and core functionality has so far shown itself to be stable for a looping setup.

 # What's next?

-This was intended to be a throw-away prototype and I want to keep it that way.
+This was intended to be a throw-away prototype and I ~~want~~try to keep it that way.
 The raspberry pi and android are redundant, as both have enough processing power to perform the operations.
-My focus on Omnipod related development is on the [OmniCore](https://github.com/winemug/OmniCore) project, which will be ready for public testing by mid March 2019.
+My focus on Omnipod related development will shift on to the [OmniCore](https://github.com/winemug/OmniCore) project, which will be ready for public testing by ~~mid~~late March 2019.

-In the mean time, please do report any issues you find and I will do my best to get it fixed.
+In the mean time, please do report any issues you find so they can be addressed.

 # Information on RileyLink "433"
 It seems that the release announcement of [RileyLink433](https://getrileylink.org/product/rileylink433/) got people excited about OmniPod loopability.
 For clarification: RL 433 is **not** an absolute requirement.
-If you have the old RileyLink, it will still work (however in a _very_ limited range), but it's strongly suggested to change the antenna.
+If you have the old RileyLink, it will still work - however in a _very_ limited range.
+It's strongly suggested to change the antenna, for which purpose RileyLink also provides an antenna upgrade kit.
 Please see the [requirements](https://github.com/winemug/omnipy/wiki/Requirements) section in the wiki and [Increasing Radio Range](https://github.com/winemug/omnipy/wiki/Increasing-Radio-Range) for what you can further do with your RileyLink.